boboballu/Bobo_nvim_dotfiles/README.md

  - added some additional keybindings under <C-Space> {Toggleterm, Telescope, space-tab-nl markers, rnu, ans so-on.
 Just enter <C-Space> and lookput for which key suggestions}

+Jan-24-2024 :
+    nvim :
+        - added ufo plugin that handles vscode like folds
+        - fixed auto complete when pressing enter in vim-cmp
+        - tmux - clipboard fixes.
+Resurrecting some old configs and disable C-a as prefix2